-- (1) To ensure that the supply of land available for urbanization is maintained: - (a) Local governments may cooperatively designate lands outside urban growth boundaries as urban reserves subject to ORS 197.610 to 197.625 and 197.626. [...] - Finding: The City of Newberg and Yamhill County have an established coordinated governance of urban reserves.
+- (1) To ensure that the supply of land available for urbanization is maintained: - (a) Local governments may cooperatively designate lands outside urban growth boundaries as urban reserves subject to ORS 197.610 to 197.625 and 197.626. [...]

+The City of Newberg and Yamhill County have an established coordinated governance of urban reserves.
 The NUAGMA is a growth management agreement between the City and County that establishes both area of governance, provisions for governance, and institutes a recommending decision-making body for the area, NUAMC.
 The existing URAs and prior expansions of the URAs are governed by NUAMC.
-NUAMC, Newberg City Council, and Yamhill County Board of Commissioner hearings are subject to the post-acknowledged plan amendment procedure pursuant to ORS 197.610-626.
+NUAMC hearings are subject to the post-acknowledged plan amendment procedure pursuant to ORS 197.610-626.
 ORS 197.610-626 are addressed with findings of compliance are addressed in the appropriate section of this report.